Pages

 It takes real money to build, maintain, keep modern, and expand a plant like ours.
 The best way to get that money and keep it coming in is to earn more money so that its owners will continue to keep it in the business, thereby making it possible to develop new products, pay good wages, make more sales, and earn more profits so that there will be still more money with which to keep on doing the same thing over and over again and it will continue to grow larger and stronger.
 The company can then serve more and more customers with products they want at the prices they are willing the pay.

-By company, we refer not only to the financial set-up which is one necessary part of such a business, but the each employee, for, after all, our production is made possible only by a large number of individual employees working together in harmony.
+By company, we refer not only to the financial set-up which is one necessary part of such a business, but to each employee, for, after all, our production is made possible only by a large number of individual employees working together in harmony.
 It is the cooperation of every one of us, as individuals, that makes not only for our own personal success, but the success of the entire company as well.

-If, therefore, we are to succeed to the maximum degree, it is necessary that each of us, as individuals, cooperate -
+If, therefore, we are to succeed to the maximum degree, it is necessary that each of us, as individuals, cooperate—

 (1) With an honest day's work to give production that will care for all expenses of manufacture and also provide profits.